-In the Pearl Shop, there are a lot of useful items for horses, for example, the Horse Flute, which allows you to call your horse within a 500m range.
-There’s also various cosmetic gears, which also add tiny buffs to your horse’s speed, turn etc. The sky is the limit, where sky means wallet. 😶
+In the Pearl Shop, there are a lot of useful items for horses, for example, the Horse Flute, which allows you to call your horse within a 500m range, or also you can buy a Celestial Calling Horn* without range criteria.
+There are also various cosmetic gears, which also add tiny buffs to your horse’s speed, turn, etc. The sky is the limit, where sky means wallet. 😶

 At the loyalties store, we can find some stuff for horses too.
 For example, we can purchase carrots if we need a few urgently.
 There are Mount Name Changing Coupons as well, or Extra Life EXP Scrolls.

 *: A Celestial Calling Horn is also available without spending Pearls: by processing (L) Trainer’s Flute (Permanent) and Celestial Horse’s Tears.
 There is a daily quest that available once per family and rewards you with Celestial Horse’s Tears.
 This quest can be obtained from Erfianso, the node manager of Atanis Pond, and you should repeat it for 15 or 30 days (based on your training skill).
 The dividing line is below and above Artisan 1 level, collect the x30 Atanis Confection, exchange them into a Celestial Horse’s Tear x1 by a quest, and process the Flute and the Tear into a Calling Horn.
 The daily quests require the following items: Hand over Sweet Honey Wine x1, Oil of Fortitude x10, Fruit of Enchantment x30, and an Energy Potion (Extra Large) x1.